 - Listen to the original recording of Yoga Nidra by Swami Satyananda Saraswati (in English) - 39 minutes

 - Insight Timer has the largest selection of free Yoga Nidra recordings in various lengths and languages from 5 to 45 minutes.
 Simply install the app on your phone, choose the length and the voice to your liking and give it a try before going to bed.
 Better sleep guaranteed!
+Some of my favorite Yoga Nidra teachers on there include Hilary Jackendoff.
+My version of Non-Sleep Deep Rest meditation is available on both the Insight timer here and YouTube.

 – Best for perfecting alignment: the Ballet of Yoga